Make Cannabis Body Lotion at Home With CBD or THC

 Preparing the Cannabis-Infused Oil

 My first step involves decarboxylating cannabis to activate the cannabinoids.
 Then, I combine it with Poppy Seed oil and gently heat the mixture to macerate it.
-I use the POT by NOIDS, and this blog post A Review Of The POT By NOIDS Herbal Infuser will discuss the different settings and ways you can use it.
+The full method is in the blog post Olive Oil and Cannabis Infused CBD for Skin and Hair Care.
+Simply replace Olive oil with Poppy Seed oil.
+Want a finished hand cream formula you can follow by ear?
+Listen to the Calendula Hand Cream recipe.

 Typical Fatty Acid Profile of Poppy Seed Oil